-You’ll notice that I don’t have my usual barrage of photographs for this place.
-There’s a reason.
-We were still in the parking lot when I got stupid.
-I stepped up into the back seat of my parents’ Suburban and smacked the crown of my head into the door frame.
+When we first arrived at Plimoth Plantation, I stepped up into the back seat of my parents’ car and smacked the crown of my head into the door frame.
 Hard.
 Very hard.
 Enormously hard.
-I staggered, let out a yell and fell inside the vehicle.
+I staggered, let out a yell, and fell inside the vehicle.
 My heat hurt.
 Really hurt.
 Enormously hurt.
 My family was walking into the visitor center, so I grabbed my camera.
 At the last moment, I decided to take off the zoom lens and put on my regular lens.
 In my stupor, I put it on upside-down.
 It took a considerable amount of twisting and pulling to get it back off.
 I put it on right and took off.

 I caught up with my family just as they found out how much it cost to enter — $15 for adults, $10 for kids.
 Dad decided not to go in.
 I decided that we go in together or not at all.
 The lady behind the counter heard our discussion and said she’d let my daughter in for free.
 That cinched it, and we all went in.